The Department of Finance at St. Bonaventure University is recognized by the Chartered Financial Analyst Program at the CFA Institute,

-Only 43 schools in the United States have earned this prestigious recognition.
-It's a rigorous standard that many universities cannot achieve, requiring not only a well-rounded curriculum, but depth of study
+This prestigious recognition means St. Bonaventure adheres to a rigorous standard that many universities cannot achieve, requiring not only a well-rounded curriculum, but depth of study.

 The CFA recognition means that our School of Business provides a top-notch education in finance to prepare students for the best jobs in the field.

 The finance major prepares you for a rewarding career

 The finance curriculum prepares students for successful entry to the increasingly complex and rewarding world of financial management.

 Finance students at St. Bonaventure receive technical training in the three core areas:

 - corporation finance